ehlesp/smallab-k8s-pve-guide/G021 - K3s cluster setup 04 ~ Debian VM configuration.md

 ## The QEMU guest agent comes enabled in Debian

 To grant the Proxmox VE platform a better control of its VMs, you need to have deployed in them the QEMU guest agent service.
-Debian already comes with it installed and running, so you can go to the web console and check the `Status` block in your VM's `Summary` tab:
+Since Debian already comes with it installed and running, you can go to the web console and check the `Status` block in your VM's `Summary` tab:

 ![PVE web console connects with QEMU guest agent on VM](images/g021/pve_qemu_guest_agent_web_console_connects.webp "PVE web console connects with QEMU guest agent on VM")

 The web console now shows the v4 and v6 IPs of the VM's current main network card.
-If you click on `More`, you will see all the MACs and IPs assigned to all the network devices currently present in your VM:
+If you click on `More`, you can see all the MACs and IPs assigned to all the network devices currently present in your VM:

 ![Guest Agent Network Information window of VM](images/g021/pve_qemu_guest_agent_web_console_connects_show_more.webp "Guest Agent Network Information window of VM")